forestbiotech-lab/miRPursuit/README.md

 Stocks MB, Moxon S, Mapleson D, Woolfenden HC, Mohorianu I, Folkes L, Dalmay T, Moulton V: The UEA sRNA workbench: a suite of tools for analysing and visualizing nex generation sequencing microRNA and small RNA datasets.

-This version is based on the output given by fasteris (tar.gz files need to have *GZT-[lib_n]*.tar.gz format or be put in this format.
+This version is based on the output given by fasteris (tar.gz files need to have *GZT-[lib_n]*.tar.gz format or be put in this format).

 <a href="https://www.fasteris.com/dna/" target="_blank">Fasteris</a>